udon2/udon2.github.io/advanced.markdown

 ### Random distortion
 New in 0.1b3
 {: .label .label-green .mb-0 .ml-0 .mt-2}
-Sometimes one needs to create dummy data from existing trees for trianing ML algorithms.
+Sometimes one needs to create dummy data from existing trees for training ML algorithms.
 UDon2 allows to do that using `distort` transformation.
 This transformation is performed over a number of comma-separated attributes (`upos`, `deprel`, `lemma`, and `form`), which are flipped with a specified probability `p`. `upos` and `deprel` will be randomly flipped to another valid value, whereas `lemma` and `form` will be replaced by a randomly generated string.
 ```py
 from udon2.transform import distort
 p = 0.8 # probability to be distorted